OpenGATE/Gate/docs/defining_a_geometry.rst

   /gate/Name_Volume/ring/setModuloNumber M

-When the volume auto-rotation option is enabled, the volume itself is rotated so that its axis remains tangential to the ring (see Figure 3.6).
-If this option is disabled, all repeated volumes keep the same orientation (see Figure 3.7).
+When the volume auto-rotation option is enabled, the volume itself is rotated so that its axis remains tangential to the ring (see :numref:`autorotenable`).
+If this option is disabled, all repeated volumes keep the same orientation (see :numref:`autorotdisable`).
 The commands for enabling or disabling the auto-rotation option are::

   /gate/Name_Volume/ring/enableAutoRotation